Crochet: How To Work with Variegated Yarns

-Crochet How To: Zebra Hat – Horizontal Lines
+Crochet: How To Create a Zebra Stripe Hat – Horizontal Lines

-The firs hat was made with a free Lion Brand Watch Cap crochet pattern.
-To get a tween/teen size, I used a J hook for the body of the hat and an I hook for the ribbing.
-I used Red Heart Super Saver Yarn worsted yarn in the color Zebra ($3.88) and did only 4 rows of ribbing for a cuffed look.
+The first hat was made with a free Lion Brand Watch Cap crochet pattern.
+To get a tween/teen size, I used a J hook for the body of the hat, and an I hook for the ribbing.
+I used Red Heart Super Saver Yarn worsted yarn in color Zebra ($3.88) and did only four rows of ribbing for a cuffed look.
 I finished the hat with Lion Brand Yarn 601-610 Bonbons Yarn, Brights in a berry color with a single crochet all around the brim of the hat.
 The thinner texture of the yarn gives it a blanket stitch look which I love.

-Because this pattern is worked in single crochets, the variegated yard made wonderful and random stripes.
-Plus the bulk of the yard gave it a boxed feeling for a fabulous and stylish hat, far from the hat shown in the directions in a chunky but soft yard.
+Because this pattern is worked in single crochet, the variegated yarn made beautiful and random stripes.
+Plus the bulk of the yarn gave it a boxed feeling for a fabulous and stylish hat, far from the cap shown in the directions in a chunky but soft yarn.

-For the second hat, I upsized it from an the Gardener’s Ramblings free infant shell cap pattern to to a tween/teen hat by changing to a G Hook and using the same Red Heart Super Saver Yarn – Zebra.
+For the second hat, I up-sized it from the Gardener’s Ramblings free infant shell cap pattern to a tween/teen hat by changing to a G Hook and using the same Red Heart Super Saver Yarn – Zebra.
 Because this pattern is worked in shell stitches, the yarn made fabulous large spiral stripes from the crown of the hat.
-I used the same Lion Brand BonBons and finshed the hat by replacing the “Ch 2, HDC in next st and in each st around” as instructed in the pattern with “Ch 1, SC in next st and in each st around with contrasting color.”
-That gave me the base I needed to add a decroative border that matches the flower that I added.
-To do the decorative border: add “Chain 1 – (sc next ch, hdc next ch, dc next ch, 2 trc next ch, dc next ch, hdc next ch, sc next ch) across, finish with single crochet and slipstitch. fasten off.” to the pattern
+I used the same Lion Brand BonBons and finished the hat by replacing the “Ch 2, HDC in next st and in each st around” as instructed in the pattern with “Ch 1, SC in next st and in each st around with contrasting color.”
+That gave me the base I needed to add a decorative border that matches the flower that I added.
+To do the decorative border: Add “Chain 1 – (sc next ch, hdc next ch, dc next ch, 2 trc next ch, dc next ch, hdc next ch, sc next ch) across, finish with single crochet and slipstitch.
+Fasten off.” to the pattern